Anshraut9/ConvoQuest/README.md

 # 🤖 ConvoQuest – Generative AI Web Application

-ConvoQuest is a 3-in-1 interactive AI web application built using Python and Streamlit, powered by the Google Gemini API.
+ConvoQuest is a professional 3-in-1 interactive AI platform built using Python and Streamlit, powered by the Google Gemini API.

-It features a conversational AI chatbot, an on-demand quiz generator, and a persistent chat history log — all integrated within a single, user-friendly interface.
+This application bridges the gap between conversational AI, automated education, and real-time skill evaluation.

 # 🚀 Project Overview

-This project demonstrates the integration of Large Language Models (LLMs) with modern web frameworks.
+This project demonstrates advanced integration of Large Language Models (LLMs) with modern web frameworks, focusing on structured data and multi-turn reasoning.

-ConvoQuest includes:

-💬 AI Chatbot – A conversational assistant powered by Google Gemini API.
+# 💬 AI Chatbot
+A conversational assistant powered by the Google Gemini API.
+It handles general queries with a focus on natural language understanding and now features a persistent sidebar for session-wide context.

+# 🧠 Quiz Master
-🧠 Quiz Generator – Automatically creates and evaluates 20-question quizzes on any user-specified topic.
+An automated assessment engine that generates 20-question MCQ quizzes on any user-specified topic.

-📜 History Log – Maintains past chat and quiz sessions with the ability to view or clear them.

-The app leverages Streamlit’s Session State for dynamic state management and JSON schema validation for reliable AI response parsing.
+Data Integrity: Employs JSON Schema enforcement to ensure 100% reliable parsing of AI responses.

+Evaluation: Features an automated grading system with instant feedback on correct and incorrect answers.

+# 🥊 AI Shadow Boxer (Scenario Simulator)
+An innovative "Roleplay Arena" designed for skill-building through high-stakes simulations (e.g., Salary Negotiations or Interviews).

+Interactive Challenge: The AI is programmed with a "Tough Opponent" persona to challenge user arguments.

+Performance Scorecard: Generates a data-driven report evaluating Logic, Tone, and Persuasion via a comprehensive multi-turn transcript analysis.

 # 🗂 Repository